microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_O365OrgCustomizationSetting/readme.md

 Credential

 - Required: Yes
-- Description: Credentials of the Office 365 Global Admin
+- Description: Credentials of the account to authenticate with

 ## Example